AnthonyAniobi/Android_Infrared_Remote/README.md

 Unlike the bluetooth communication method is cheaper and currently the cheapest arduino communication method for android online now.

-This project is open for use by anyone who references this initial project.

 **Note:** Not all mobile devices support infrared communication.
 Only devices with `Lidar` Sensors support infrared communication.

 Here is a list of all the cell phones (and devices) that Apple produces that utilize LiDAR technology.